splunk/splunk-library-dotnetlogging/README.md

-# The Splunk Library for .NET Logging
+# The Splunk Logging Libraries for .NET
-## Version 1.0 beta
+#### Version 1.0

-The Splunk Library for .NET Logging enables developers to easily log to Splunk via TraceListeners or the Semantic Logging Application Block from Microsoft.
+The Splunk logging libraries for .NET enable you to configure UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.

-In particular, it provides:
+Each library consists of several extensions for existing .NET logging frameworks.
+Specifically, there are two libraries available, along with a third common library that is required by both main libraries:

-* A `UdpTraceListener` which is a [.NET Trace Listener] (http://msdn.microsoft.com/en-us/library/4y5y10s7(v=vs.110).aspx) that logs events to Splunk over UDP.
-Popular logging frameworks support appending to the Trace Infrastructure including [Log4Net](http://logging.apache.org/log4net/release/sdk/log4net.Appender.TraceAppender.html), NLog (http://nlog-project.org/documentation/v2.0.1/html/T_NLog_Targets_TraceTarget.htm)  and [Enterprise Library] (http://msdn.microsoft.com/en-us/library/dn440731(v=pandp.60).aspx).
+* **Splunk.Logging.TraceListener** contains [.NET trace listeners](http://msdn.microsoft.com/library/4y5y10s7.aspx) that log events to Splunk Enterprise over UDP or TCP.
+Popular logging frameworks support appending to the trace infrastructure, including [Log4Net](http://logging.apache.org/log4net/release/sdk/log4net.Appender.TraceAppender.html), [NLog](http://nlog-project.org/documentation/v2.0.1/html/T_NLog_Targets_TraceTarget.htm), and [Enterprise Library](http://msdn.microsoft.com/library/dn440731.aspx). .NET trace listeners are cross-platform.
+The library defines the following trace listeners:
+    * **UdpTraceListener**
+    * **TcpTraceListener**
-* A `UdpEventSink` which is a Semantic Logging Application Block [Sink] (http://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx#sec29) that logs ETW events to Splunk over UDP.
+* **Splunk.Logging.SLAB** contains event sinks, which are [Semantic Logging Application Block (SLAB) sinks](http://msdn.microsoft.com/library/dn440729.aspx#sec29) that log Event Tracing for Windows (ETW) events to Splunk Enterprise over UDP or TCP.
+SLAB sinks are for Windows only.
+The library defines the following sinks:

-## Supported platforms

-.NET 4.5 / Windows 8.1
+    * **UdpEventSink**
+    * **TcpEventSink**
+* **Splunk.Logging.Common** is a common library that contains resources required by both logging libraries.
+You must include the **Splunk.Logging.Common** library when you're using either of the other two libraries.
+The common library defines:
+    * Wrappers around a .NET [**Socket**](http://msdn.microsoft.com/en-us/library/system.net.sockets.socket.aspx) object (for UDP and TCP).
+    * Policy for how TCP logging should behave (reconnect intervals, when to throw an exception) when there is a socket error.
+    * A TCP socket writer that maintains a queue of strings to be sent.

 ## Advice

-### Splunk Universal Forwarder vs Splunk UDP Inputs
+### Splunk Universal Forwarder vs. Splunk UDP Inputs

-If you can, it is better to log to files and monitor them with a Splunk Universal Forwarder.
+If you can, it is better to log to files and monitor them with a [Splunk Universal Forwarder](http://www.splunk.com/download/universalforwarder).
 This provides you with the features of the Universal Forwarder, and added robustness from having persistent files.
 However, there are situations where using a Universal Forwarder is not a possibility.
 In these cases, writing directly to a UDP input is a reasonable approach.